IRS Forms

 You can claim 179D in two ways.

-• Building owner, you placed depreciable energy‑efficient property in service and achieved at least 25 percent savings against the applicable ASHRAE baseline, verified by an independent certification.
+• Building owner, you placed depreciable energy‑efficient property in service and achieved at least 25 percent savings against the applicable ASHRAE baseline (the Inflation Reduction Act lowered this qualifying threshold from the pre-IRA 50 percent for property placed in service after 2022), verified by an independent certification.

 • Qualified designer for a specified tax‑exempt owner, you received a written allocation because you created the technical specifications, you were not just the installer or maintenance provider.